cept73/digiid-php/README.md

 Demo
 ====

-http://vps.madriguera.me/bitid-php/ (very basic, be gentle)
+http://vps.madriguera.me/bitid-php/ (very basic, be gentle) - **503 Service Temporarily Unavailable now**

 Installation
 ============
+* Download from https://github.com/phpecc/phpecc.git also into phpecc directory
 * Create a MySQL database, import struct.sql into it.
 * Configure database information and server url in config.php